 “Designing and making jewelry is not only creatively fulfilling, but fun!
 And I get to work from my home studio.
 Using all the multi coloured gemstones is like being surrounded by “no–calorie candy”.
 I’ve always loved jewelry and have bought or acquired so much over the years.
 Now it’s fun to make it, and also transform diamond and rare stone pieces into affordable costume jewelry”.

 Liz and Zach no longer live in the house with high ceilings.
 They have a condo in downtown Toronto.
-They have been married for fifteen years.
+They have been married for sixteen years.
 They are major homebodies, and (gratefully) child-free.
 “We have mad respect for parents…but, how do you do it??”

 "I love being creatively diverse and experimental.
 I don't have a signature style.
 We live in an artistically derivative culture.
 I'd be lying if I said that other artists merely 'inspire' me."